Stochastic Control and Differential Games with Path-Dependent Influence of Controls on Dynamics and Running Cost: Main results

 \subsubsection{Delayed Control}

-We will exemplify the results derived in the section above, mainly the path\hyph dependent HJB equation, by considering the delay type of path\hyph dependence in the control as in \cite{gozzi_delay_1}, see also \cite{gozzi_delay_2, delay_control_huang, delay_control_li, delay_control_alekal}.
-Namely, we will assume that the drift is given by
+We will exemplify the results derived in the section above, mainly the path\hyph dependent HJB equation, by considering the delay type of path\hyph dependence in the control as in \cite{gozzi_delay_1}, see also \cite{gozzi_delay_2_I, gozzi_delay_2_II, delay_control_huang, delay_control_li, delay_control_alekal}.
+Namely, we will assume that the drift and the volatility are given by

-where $b_1 \in L^2([-\tau,0];\bR)$ or, the more complicated case, dealt in \cite{gozzi_delay_2}, where $b_1$ is a measure.
-A very important example being the Dirac mass at $-\tau$.
+where $b_1 \in L^2([-\tau,0];\bR)$ or, the more complicated case, dealt in \cite{gozzi_delay_2_I, gozzi_delay_2_II}, where $b_1$ is a measure.
+A very important example being the Dirac mass at $-\tau$, denoted by $\delta_{-\tau}$.
+In the measure case, we assume, without loss of generality, there is no Dirac mass at 0.
 As we will see below, differently than the aforesaid references, the framework proposed here can deal with both these situations without additional difficulty.